Coccidiosis - Causes, Treatment & Prevention

 But forewarned is forearmed ...

-In simple terms a microscopic parasite (a coccidia) is ingested by the bird, it attaches itself to the lining of the gut, multiplies and becomes an oocyst feeding in the digestive tract of the bird and consequently will make it bleed.
 Once infected, the bird will be passing these parasites in its poo days before symptoms occur.
 The most common tell-tale sign, from the most common type of coccidia, is blood in the poo because the parasite makes the gut lining bleed.

 There are many types of coccidia but one type will only infect one type of animal i.e a poultry coccidia will not infect a calf or lamb and vice versa.
 However, treating and curing one type of poultry coccidia does not mean that they cannot be later infected by another type.